OBF/obf-docs/Affiliated-Project-Policy.md

 ### Core OBF Project (promote or demote)

 To become a Core Project a project has to be an affiliated project for at least 3 years.
-At BOSC attendees can vote an affiliated project into a main project.
+At BOSC attendees can vote an Affiliated Project into a Core Project.
-In rare cases a main project can be voted out of the list.
+In rare cases a Core Project can be voted out of the list.
 In both cases the a majority of 70% is required.

 ### Affiliated OBF Project (promote or demote)

-To become an Affiliated Project a project has to have interesting, new or student project status for at least 1 year.
+To become an Affiliated Project a project has to have Candidate Project status for at least 1 year.
 At BOSC, attendees can vote such a project into an affiliated project.
-Also an affiliated project can be voted out of the list.
+Also an Affiliated Project can be voted out of the list.
 In both cases the a majority of 70% is required.

 ### Candidate OBF Project (promote)